 For information about Shenandoah National Park, click here.

-WhatCommonly hikes are eight to ten miles long.
-Most hikes involve significant altitude change; a 2,000 feet total climb is not uncommon.
+WhatCommonly hikes are five to ten miles long.
+Some hikes involve significant altitude change; a 2,000 feet total climb is not uncommon.
 The climbing may be concentrated in one or more steep sections of the hike.
-The hike may be a circuit (many are in the PATC guidebook Circuit Hikes in Shenandoah National Park), an out-and-back route, or a one-way trip with a car shuttle.
+The hike may be a circuit, an out-and-back route, or a one-way trip with a car shuttle (Hiking Guides).

 WhyQuite simply, it's what we do!